 Selling ads, selling guest posts/appearances, affiliate marketing, and all the other ways to monetize a blog or podcast definitely qualify as a business, so you’re in Entrepreneur territory.

 Essentials makes sure you fully understand how the basic tax rules work.
 Then, Entrepreneur dives into the details of how tax works under the non-US corporation structure.

-Here’s the best part: Entrepreneur includes three other ingredients to get you all set up for success:
+Here’s the best part: Entrepreneur includes four other ingredients to get you all set up for success:

 - a step-by-step guide to actually forming your own non-US corporation structure, with clear easy-to-follow instructions,

-- the actual legal documents you need to properly put your structure together.
+- the actual legal documents you need to properly put your structure together, and

-- Your purchase of Entrepreneur includes a one-hour phone call.
+Finally, your purchase of Entrepreneur includes a consultation call.
 So, after you take the course, we’ll get on the phone to make sure you understand exactly what you need to do and how the tax rules apply to your specific situation.